Blog

 Development Environment Setup

-For a more interactive coding experience, especially when dealing with AI experiments and data visualization, Jupyter Notebook is a great choice.
 Jupyter allows you to write and run Python code in cells, making breaking down code into manageable parts easier.
-It’s also widely used for educational purposes and sharing code and results with the AI community.
+It's widely used for educational purposes and for sharing code and results within the AI community.

 To install Jupyter Notebook, run the following command in your terminal: